dragonflyoss/Dragonfly/docs/en/usage.md

 - start dfget proxy

-> A. you can execute `df-daemon -h` to show help info
+> A. you can execute `dfdaemon -h` to show help info

-> B. the simplest way:  `df-daemon --registry https://xxx.xx.x ` or `df-daemon --registry http://xxx.xx.x ` , "xxx.xx.x" is the domain of registry
+> B. the simplest way:  `dfdaemon --registry https://xxx.xx.x ` or `dfdaemon --registry http://xxx.xx.x ` , "xxx.xx.x" is the domain of registry

-> C. df-daemon's log info in ~/.small-dragonfly/logs/dfdaemon.log
+> C. dfdaemon's log info in ~/.small-dragonfly/logs/dfdaemon.log

 - configure daemon mirror